Moshiii/SE_on_DL_top_paper_digist/Papers_citing_deeptest.rst

    handle various RNN architectures, including LSTM and GRU, scalable to work on industrial-grade RNN models, and extensible to develop customized analyzers and tools.
+@inproceedings{du2019quantitative,
+  title={A quantitative analysis framework for recurrent neural network}, author={Du, Xiaoning and Xie, Xiaofei and Li, Yi and Ma, Lei and Liu, Yang and Zhao, Jianjun}, booktitle={2019 34th IEEE/ACM International Conference on Automated Software Engineering (ASE)}, pages={1062--1065}, year={2019}, organization={IEEE}
+}

 Strike (with) a pose: Neural networks are easily fooled by strange poses of familiar objects Alcorn et al 2019

    In this paper, we present a framework for discovering DNN failures that harnesses 3D renderers and 3D models.
+@inproceedings{alcorn2019strike,
+  title={Strike (with) a pose: Neural networks are easily fooled by strange poses of familiar objects}, author={Alcorn, Michael A and Li, Qi and Gong, Zhitao and Wang, Chengfei and Mai, Long and Ku, Wei-Shinn and Nguyen, Anh}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={4845--4854}, year={2019}
+}

 Towards practical verification of machine learning: The case of computer vision systems Pei et al 2017